Season 1, Episode 48

 Lorne Brown:

 There’s a short period of your life from birth to 19, and then there’s a long life after that, so it can be worth it.
-One last question and that comes up often is in my practice, I often see women, we invite the men to come in because we do a lot of fertility.
+One last question that comes up often is in my practice.
+I often see women, we invite the men to come in because we do a lot of fertility.
 And so it does take two to make a baby if they’re in a heterosexual relationship.
-But still, it’s usually the women that comes in.
+But still, it’s usually the women that come in.
 Yes, there are some guys, hats off to you guys that come in.
 Thank you for showing up.
-But the question that the women often say is when they start to do this work, read somebody’s book like yours is, they’re like, they go into panic because they’re now doing their conscious work and they’re consciously being developmentalists, but their partner is still the unconscious behaviorist.
+But the question that the women often ask is when they start to do this work, read somebody’s book like yours is, they’re like, they go into panic because they’re now doing their conscious work and they’re consciously being developmentalists, but their partner is still the unconscious behaviorist.
 And now they’re like, do I leave this guy?
 How do I protect my kid?
-Now it becomes a stress.
+Now it is stressful.
 So do you need both parents or do you just need one great mother or one alpha parent for this to work for the child?

 Vanessa Lapointe: